Doge-is-Dope/tx-generator/README.md

 ### Intent processing

 1. Intent conversion: Convert the raw intent into a list of steps.
-2. Step conversion: Convert the list of steps into a list of transactions.
+2. Step conversion: Convert the list of steps into a list of transaction parameters.
    2.1.
 Simulate each step to check if it's valid.
    2.2.
 Generate the corresponding transactions.
    2.3.
 Map the description to the generated transactions.